nihilitycom/100-days-of-code/log.md

 ### Day 8: June 3, 2024

-**Today's progress**: Completed 16-step of learning HTML by building a catphotoapp on fcc.
+**Today's progress**: Completed 16 steps of learning HTML by building a catphotoapp on fcc.

 **Thoughts**: I think I have forgotten what I learned before and how they work.